turnerturn/codecommit/README.md

 aka, a file name is off limits if someone else already committed to this distributed directory with that intended spec.

+## Sandboxing Environment
+We encourage you to try using github codespaces when sandboxing software solutions.
+It is a pretty convenient tool and you will likely enjoy the experience.

+### Getting Started With 'Universal' Codespace
+TODO document instructions...